On the Uniqueness of Best Non-decreasing Approximation in Orlicz Spaces: Continuity and Uniqueness Results

-\begin{remark}[On the scope of the results and the relation to $L^1$] It is important to clarify the relationship between our results and the classical case of $L^1$ approximation studied by Smith and Swetits \cite{smithswetits}.
-While their work is the main inspiration for our approach, the space $L^1$ is not, strictly speaking, an Orlicz space generated by an $N_\infty$-function as defined in Section 2.
+\begin{remark} It is important to clarify the relationship between our results and the classical case of $L^1([0,1])$ approximation studied by Smith and Swetits \cite{smithswetits}.
+While their work is the main inspiration for our approach, the space $L^1([0,1])$ is not, strictly speaking, an Orlicz space generated by an $N_\infty$-function as defined in Section 2.
 The function $\Phi(t) = |t|$ has an associated derivative $\varphi(t)=1$ for $t>0$, which does not satisfy the condition $\varphi(0^{+})=0$.

-Consequently, the theorems presented in this paper should not be seen as direct extensions or generalizations of the results for $L^1$.
-Instead, they represent an application of the duality-based methodology to a broad class of Orlicz spaces that, while sharing structural similarities, exhibit different behavior, particularly near the origin. \end{remark}
+Consequently, the theorems presented in this paper should not be seen as direct extensions of the results for $L^1([0,1])$. \end{remark}